 Open the 'Strengths' tab to review their results and discuss their top five strengths themes together.
 Share any strengths-based feedback you have and any additional patterns or themes you see.
 Make updates in 15Five if needed.

 Your team members will also discover their top values and passions.
 Review your team members' top values and passions together as well.
-Your team members will place a heart next to the strengths, values, and passions they want to leverage more in their role.
+Your team members will place a heart next to the strengths, values, and passions they want to leverage more in their roles.

 Once submitted, review their Career Vision and aspirational job description draft together.